Community Assistance Program State Support Services Element (CAP-SSSE)

 Applicant Eligibility

-The Cooperative Agreement is only available to the state or territorial agency so designated by the Governor, as the state or territorial National Flood Insurance Program State Coordinating Agency.
-The CAP-SSSE is administered through the Mitigation Division of each FEMA Regional Office.
-FEMA's Regional Offices will contact eligible States to negotiate a mutually acceptable grant agreement.
+The Cooperative Agreement is only available to the state or territorial agency so designated by the Governor, as the state or territorial National Flood Insurance Program State Coordinating Agency, (44 C.F.R.
+60.25).
+The CAP-SSSE is administered through the Mitigation Division, Floodplain Management and Insurance Branch (FM&I) of each FEMA Regional Office.
+FEMA's Regional Offices work with eligible states and territories to negotiate a mutually acceptable grant agreement.
 Funding is made available when the grant agreement is negotiated and agreed upon.
 Continued participation in the CAP-SSSE is dependent upon completing activities described in the grant agreement.
-The CAP-SSSE is designed to utilize the floodplain management capabilities of individual States in a cost effective cooperative agreement with FEMA.
-A State's participation in the CAP-SSSE is voluntary and is contingent upon need and skill level capability.
+The CAP-SSSE is designed to utilize the floodplain management capabilities of individual states and territories in a cost-effective cooperative agreement with FEMA.
+Grantees must complete a Tiered State Framework (TSF) assessment to receive the grant and be assessed every three years (starting in 2020).
+Grantees must achieve designated performance measures to continue to receive funding.

 Beneficiary Eligibility

-The direct beneficiary of the CAP-SSSE is the individual State receiving financial assistance.
-In addition, participating NFIP communities and local governments which receive flood plain management and flood loss reduction assistance provided by the State are also (indirect) beneficiaries as a consequence of the services they receive.
+The direct beneficiary of the CAP-SSSE is the individual state or territory receiving financial assistance.
+In addition, participating NFIP communities and local governments which receive flood plain management and flood loss reduction assistance provided by the state or territory are also (indirect) beneficiaries because of the services they receive.

 Credentials/Documentation